If you are looking for unique and child friendly family Christmas traditions then this is for you.

 No, not the type of crackers you put on cheese, but the kind that two people pull apart together filled with goodies.

-You can do it as a craft with the kids or by yourself as you listen to some Christmas music, but it’s something fun, easy, and inexpensive to do together that can even double as table decoration.
+You can do it as a craft with the kids or by yourself as you listen to some Christmas music.
+Honestly, it’s something fun, easy, and inexpensive to do together that can even double as table decoration.

 3. Sleepover movie nights